 The Visitor Centre today is ...
 Tokyo DisneySea

-A seven seas masterpiece.
-We take a magical trip to one of the most beautiful theme parks in the world.
+A seven seas masterpiece of brand storytelling.
+We make a magical visit to one of the most beautiful theme parks in the world, Tokyo DisneySea.

 There are two Disney Parks in Tokyo's Disney Resort and they are an anomaly.
 Neither is owned by The Walt Disney Company, but rather by The Oriental Land Company (OLC), a Japanese leisure and tourism company.
-OLC holds a license agreement with The Walt Disney Company, which allows them to use Disney's intellectual properties and characters in their parks.
-Disney acts as a consultant and contracts out Disney Imagineers to design, develop, and install attractions.
+Through a licensing agreement, OLC is granted full access to Disney’s storytelling universe, while the masterminds at Walt Disney Imagineering consult on park design and development.

 The brand history